tmurali2/MELON-Lite-562/README.md

     "melon_nlp",
 ]
 ```
-Note: Make sure to pull qwen2.5:7B, llama-3.1:8B, gpt-oss:20B, and nomic-embed-text from Ollama.
+Note: Make sure to pull qwen2.5:7b, llama-3.1:8b, gpt-oss:20b, and nomic-embed-text from Ollama.

-To run melon_nlp defense, for instance, use the following command (other modules also follow similar patterns, just replace the defense to what you're trying to run):
+To run melon_nlp defense with the travel suite and the ignore previous attack on qwen2.5:7b, use the following command:

 ```bash
 python -m agentdojo.scripts.benchmark -s travel --model ollama --model-id qwen2.5:7b --defense melon_nlp --attack ignore_previous
 ```

+Other modules also follow similar patterns, just replace the defense, attacks, models, and suite to what you're trying to run.

 ## AgentDojo: A Dynamic Environment to Evaluate Prompt Injection Attacks and Defenses for LLM Agents